Tanya Donelly: Throwing Muses band beginnings

+She also contributed lead guitar work, backing vocals, and harmonies on several tracks across the band’s discography, including those featured on the album The Real Ramona.
+Donelly departed the band in the early 1990s to pursue other musical projects.

 1990s: Breeders and Belly

 By 1990, Donelly had additionally begun working in a side project called The Breeders with Kim Deal of Pixies, a Boston-based group who had opened shows for Throwing Muses in the 1980s.
 The first album's vocals and songwriting responsibilities were centered on Deal.
 The group released Pod with Donelly in 1990.

 The Real Ramona, Throwing Muses' last album with Donelly, which included her "Not Too Soon" and "Honeychain" originals, was released in 1991.
 In May 1991, Deal and Donelly were asked to contribute vocals to This Mortal Coil's Blood album on 4AD, with a cover of Chris Bell's "You and Your Sister," a month before Donelly officially left Throwing Muses.

 In December 1991, Donelly formed Belly as guitarist, vocalist and songwriter, with Thomas Gorman on lead guitar, Chris Gorman on drums, and Fred Abong (previously with Throwing Muses) on bass guitar.
 This group would become her primary creative focus for the next few years, as Donelly's participation in The Breeders faded after the 1992 release of the Safari EP.

-In 1993 Belly released the Star LP, with Gail Greenwood soon replacing Fred Abong on bass after the release for touring.
+In 1993 Belly released the Star LP, with Gail Greenwood replacing Fred Abong on bass after the release for touring.
 The album soon peaked at number two on the United Kingdom music charts and featured a single and music video, "Feed the Tree", that quickly was rated number one on the Modern Rock Tracks Survey.
 The album scored commercial chart successes and was certified as a gold record in 1994 by the RIAA.
 The band was also nominated for two Grammy Awards (Best New Artist and Best Alternative Music Performance) and won two Boston Music Awards the same year.

 In 1995, Belly released a second album, King, which progressed the avant folk-rock influences, power-pop jangle guitar sounds, and vocal harmonies of the first album into a direction driven more by vocals and driving rhythms, varying the pace within the songs to create tension.
 Flangers and chorus effects were evident in the guitar sounds.
 This album, produced by Glyn Johns, did not match the commercial success of Star.
 The band broke up in 1996.